 Pupils in Year 8 will continue with two out of the four languages they 'tasted' in Year 7.
 They build on the basic grammatical concepts and topic vocabulary that they have already encountered.
-Topics are practical and language covers themes which girls can easily relate to, such as: places in town and tourist information, giving directions, telling the time, talking about school, food and drink, opinions, sport and leisure activities, the weather, seasons and festivals.
+Topics are practical and language covers themes which pupils can easily relate to, such as: places in town and tourist information, giving directions, telling the time, talking about school, food and drink, opinions, sport and leisure activities, the weather, seasons and festivals.

-In French, girls can participate in the highly popular French Exchange with the Collège International in the beautiful château town of Fontainebleau, south of Paris.
+In French, pupils can participate in the highly popular French Exchange with the Collège International in the beautiful château town of Fontainebleau, south of Paris.
 French pupils will come to London in March and we will visit Fontainebleau in June.
 All pupils are encouraged to join in with the activities which are part of European Day of Languages in late September.
-During this linguistic and cultural celebration, we host visits from external speakers, touring theatre companies and provide a myriad of linguistic and cultural experiences for the girls.
-Always popular is our wonderful European breakfast, where the girls can buy food from a huge array of authentic European snacks.
+During this linguistic and cultural celebration, we host visits from external speakers, touring theatre companies and provide a myriad of linguistic and cultural experiences for the pupils.
+Always popular is our wonderful European breakfast, where the pupils can buy food from a huge array of authentic European snacks.

-There is a top set in French and Spanish, as well as mixed ability sets.
+There is a top set in French and Spanish, as well as mixed-ability sets.
 However, there is flexibility over the course of the year between sets, depending on attainment in assessments, class and homework.
-For German, all pupils are taught in mixed ability groups.
+For German, all pupils are taught in mixedability groups.

-Music
+Year 8 pupils have the opportunity to continue their Music curriculum by investigating a vast array of music, both inside and outside the classroom.

-Year 8 pupils have the opportunity to continue their Music education by investigating the vast array of Music, both inside and outside the classroom.
-The Key Stage 3 curriculum continues to explore the three main musical disciplines of Composition, Performance, and Listening and Appraisal, where pupils develop their musicianship in a number of half-termly projects across the year with one lesson per week.
-We have recently developed and updated our curriculum to include many stimulating topics, such as Samba, Waltz, Indian fusion, A capella and Keyboard Skills.
-There's something for everyone!
-Each topic develops an understanding of the way in which music is constructed, produced and influenced by time and place in the context of a particular style or genre, developing skills from Year 7.
-Pupils perform and compose using their voices, keyboards, classroom percussion instruments and the music software; GarageBand and Sibelius, as well as their own orchestral instruments.
+Practical music making is at the heart of our curriculum, through which pupils continue to explore the three main strands of performing, composing and appraising music in one lesson per week.
+An exciting programme of half-termly projects showcases A Cappella Singing, Samba, African Drumming, Blues and Indian/Dance Fusion.
+Each topic looks to develop understanding of how music is constructed, produced and influenced by time and place in the context of a particular style or genre, building on skills from Year 7.
+As well as using their own orchestral instruments, pupils perform and compose using their voices, keyboards, guitars, Djembe drums and Samba Kit, in addition to using music technology software such as GarageBand and Sibelius.